Peiiii/EchoNote/docs/features/firestore-rules/QUICK_FIX.md

 After publishing, the rules should allow:
 - Anonymous users to read channels with `shareToken`
-- Anonymous users to create messages in `write-only` mode spaces
+- Anonymous users to create messages in `append-only` mode spaces
-- Anonymous users to update channel stats (`lastMessageTime`, `messageCount`) in `write-only` mode
+- Anonymous users to update channel stats (`lastMessageTime`, `messageCount`) in `append-only` mode

 ### Step 3: Test

 1. Try accessing a shared space link again
-2. If it's a `write-only` space, you should be able to:
+2. If it's a `append-only` space, you should be able to:
    - View all messages
    - Add new messages
    - See the message input box